 To obtain an initial estimate of feral horse numbers in Barmah Forest, Parks Victoria in 2017 and 2018 trialled the use of helicopter-mounted military grade forward-looking infrared imaging (FLIR) and 4K visual spectrum videography, as described on pages 30-31.
-This technique proved successful in detecting feral horses through tree canopy and other vegetation cover, finding that horse numbers were much higher than previous reports or estimates (i.e. more than 500, rather than less than 200).
+This technique proved successful in detecting feral horses through tree canopy and other vegetation cover, finding that horse numbers were much higher than previous reports or estimates (i.e. approximately 540, compared with prior estimates of less than 200).

 The timing of thermal imaging surveys is dependent on a differential in temperature between the horses and background earth and vegetation.
 The initial surveys were undertaken in June 2017 and June 2018.
-Following extremely dry conditions and the death or euthanasia of some feral horses from malnutrition over the summer period (2018-19), an updated population measure is required.
-A detailed FLIR thermal imaging survey will occur in April 2019, during cool weather, and be repeated annually, to determine horse numbers and inform subsequent management actions.
+A thermal imaging population survey was again undertaken in June 2019 following the standardised protocols used in earlier surveys.
+This data is being analysed by an independent expert to provide an updated population estimate.